Sports Arbitrage Betting

 Bet On St. Louis Cardinals

-Using these odds, we can find room to give ourselves a profit by arbing.
+Using these odds, we can find room for profit.
 Our wager on the Pirates would be as follows:

 Our bet on the Cardinals: